In March 2019, ADA Introduced the First Virtual Reality Application in Asia that offers Users First-hand Experience on

-The 3-hour workshop will allow participants to experience the challenges faced by a person living with dementia and learnt how to develop a support plan in partnership with the person with dementia and care partner with the goal of enablement.
+The 3-hour workshop will allow participants to experience the challenges faced by a person living with dementia and learn how to develop a support plan in partnership with the person with dementia and care partner with the goal of enablement.

 Without Funding/Subsidy: $120.00 (Inclusive of GST)

 An invoice will be issued prior to the course commencement.
 Payment is required upon receiving the invoice to secure for the seat.
 You may make payment via the following mode:

 Payment can be made at our office during office hours.

 All cheques payment shall be made payable to “Alzheimer’s Disease Association”.
 Please indicate your name, invoice number on the back of the cheque.

 Please indicate your name & invoice number as reference.

 Ms Cai Suqi is a registered social worker.
 She graduated from the National University of Singapore with Bachelor of Social Work and has acquired extensive experience in both acute and community settings.
 She has a strong interest in older adults and dementia.
 Suqi was the Centre Manager of the ADA Caregiver Support Centre and played a critical role in the development of the Eldersit Respite Care Services.
 She later ventured into training and consultancy work and attained the WSQ Advanced Certificate in Training and Assessment (ACTA).
 She is certified in Dementia Care Mapping (Basic User).